alxlit/alxlit.github.io/_posts/2014-01-24-latex-and-matlab-workflow.md

 [MATLAB][5] is a numerical computing environment, pervasive in engineering.
 Its simple language, comprehensive libraries, documentation, and IDE are hard to beat.
-It has extensive plotting capabilities, but does not yet support exporting to [PGF/TikZ][7], the preferred toolkit for creating vector graphics in LaTeX.
+It has extensive plotting capabilities, but does not currently support exporting to [PGF/TikZ][7].
-Forunately, there's an excellent library called [matlab2tikz][8] (created by [Nico Schlömer][9]) that does the job.
+Forunately, there's an excellent library called [matlab2tikz][8] that does the job.

 ## The workflow